-A definitive step-by-step guide to understanding Segmentation and Analysis involved in RFM Modelling and its practical applications, helping you better serve customers and maximize customer lifetime value.
+This blog on RFM analysis is a definitive step-by-step guide to understanding the Segmentation and Analysis involved in RFM Modelling and its practical applications, helping you better serve customers and maximize customer lifetime value.

 A high recency score means a customer has positively considered your brand for a purchase decision recently.
 Recency can be scored by grading on custom-built filters such as bought on the last 7 days/1 month/3 months and so on, depending on the nature of the business.